Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Fixes.md

 - "Coffee vending machine now spawns coffee properly."
 (Probably fixed by Living Large.)
 - "After reloading 1st person model was used for waterproof lockers that were not in inventory."
 - "When you damaged a creature with knife 2 instances of damage particle effect spawned."
-- "Remove safe spot at bottom of geyser."
-(Undocumented but found in the code.)
 - "Light on top of cyclops cabin now works."
 #### Vanilla feature
 - "Eggs in your AC now disappear when they hatch."